Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO: Omitted Proofs

+And we further take $\mathcal F=\mathcal F_\Pi$, so the reward model class and the surrogate reward class induced by $\Pi$ are isomorphic.
+Thus \Cref{condition:isomorphism} holds.

 Now we numerically compute the gradients of the loss functions of DPO and online DPO with a pure online sampler, in the interval $x(\theta)\in [-4, 4]$.
-And the curves along with respective solutions are shown in the right panel of \Cref{fig:numerical_proof}, where the gradient values are rescaled for clarity of presentation.
+And the curves along with respective solutions are shown in the right panel of \Cref{fig:numerical_proof}.
 We find that online DPO can help obtain better solution than DPO, which indicates that under \Cref{condition:isomorphism}, online DPO can produce a solution $\pi_\textup{DPO}^\textup{online}$, such that $V_{r^\star}^{\pi_\textup{RLHF}}<V_{r^\star}^{\pi_\textup{DPO}^\textup{online}}$.
+A tedious formal proof is given below.